 How Reddit became the biggest single source of LLM citations

-In June 2025, Semrush analyzed 150,000 LLM citations across the major AI engines and found one number that should have ended every internal debate about AI visibility budget. was the source 40.1 percent of the time.
+In June 2025, Semrush analyzed 150,000 LLM citations across the major AI engines and found one number that should have ended every internal debate about AI visibility budget.
+Reddit was the source 40.1 percent of the time.
 Wikipedia came in second at 26.3 percent.
 YouTube, third at 23.5 percent.
 No other platform came close.
-Reddit, a site most marketing teams ignored five years ago, had become the single largest training and retrieval source for , , , and combined.
-This is how it got there and why we bundle community marketing and AI visibility into one service.
+Reddit, a site most marketing teams ignored five years ago, had become the single largest training and retrieval source for ChatGPT, Claude, Perplexity, and Gemini combined.
+This is how it got there and what it means for any brand making a 2026 AI visibility budget.

 Why LLMs love Reddit